setaman/vue-ellipse-progress/README.md

 - #### `legend-value`

-In this slot you can put an additional element that you want to display biside the progress
+In this slot you can put an additional element that you want to display beside the progress

 - #### `legend-caption`
-in this slot you can put any HTML and style it on your own.
-This slot is aligned below the progress
+In this slot you can put any HTML and style it on your own.
+This slot is aligned below the progress.

 ###### Example: :scroll: